benryan1790/InterviewTestPack/README.md

 ### Maven:

-Installation instructions for Maven can be found [here](https://maven.apache.org/install.html)
+Instructions for installing Maven on Windows can be found [here](https://maven.apache.org/install.html)

 Alternatively on Mac OS you can install Maven using [homebrew](https://brew.sh/) and running the following command: